scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   </tr>
 </table>

+Notes:
+* Since Scala supports path-dependent types, all `TYPE_REF` and `SINGLETON_TYPE` types must carry a correct prefix.
+For non-member definitions, e.g. local values or types, the correct prefix is `null`.
+For member definitions, e.g. packages, top-level classes or other members, the correct prefix is defined by the qualifier if it is provided, or by the `this` type of the enclosing definition if not.
+For example, `TypeRef(null, <Int>, List())` is not a valid Scala type.
+Its valid counterpart is `TypeRef(<scala.type>, <Int>, List())`.
 * We leave the mapping between type syntax written in source code and `Type` entities deliberately unspecified.
 Some producers may transform types in unspecified ways (e.g. Scalac transforms all `this.type` types